-Users may access TFM announcements on the Web site at http://tfm.fiscal.treasury.gov/v1/announc.html.
+Users may access TFM announcements on the website at http://tfm.fiscal.treasury.gov/v1/announc.html.

 For questions regarding a TFM announcement, users should contact the responsible area listed in the Inquiries paragraph.

 TFM supplements include detailed instructions, worksheets, and guidelines for financial reporting and accounting procedures.
 They are extensions of the TFM.
 Supplements cover such areas as cash management, credit administration, and the U.S. Government Standard General Ledger.
-See Appendix 1 to this chapter for a listing of TFM supplements and their Web addresses.

 In compliance with the Government Paperwork Elimination Act requirement that Federal agencies provide electronic options for transactions with Government, Fiscal Service has done the following:

-TFM releases include subject matter expert contact information on the “Contacts” page for chapters, or in the “Inquiries” paragraph for bulletins and annoucements.
+TFM releases include subject matter expert contact information on the “Contacts” page for chapters, or in the “Inquiries” paragraph for bulletins and announcements.
 TFM users should contact the subject matter expert, per the point of contact information, for questions concerning the TFM release content or for further assistance.

-The TFM staff members’ edit, rewrite, and format TFM releases.
-In addition, they maintain the TFM Web site.
+The TFM staff members edit, rewrite, and format TFM releases.
+In addition, they maintain the TFM website.
 They are not subject matter experts on the information or guidance presented in TFM releases.